 Manage on-call schedules

-Groups allow you to notify a set of users, devices, dynamic teams and other groups as a single recipient.
-Groups may be simple collections of members or they can employ complex shift schedules, escalation timelines, and rotations to allow you to notify only the members that are actively on duty.
+On-call allow you to notify a set of users, devices, dynamic teams and other groups as a single recipient.
+On-call may be simple collections of members or they can employ complex shift schedules, escalation timelines, and rotations to allow you to notify only the members that are actively on duty.

 For more information about performance reports, see User and Group Performance Reports.

-If your group is used to broadcast emergency messages to a large number of people, you may not require a shift schedule.
+If your on-call group is used to broadcast emergency messages to a large number of people, you may not require a shift schedule.
 When a group is created it uses a default shift that is always active and notifies all group members at the same time.
+Alternately, you can choose to create a broadcast group to notify all members at the same time

 For more information about working with shift schedules, see Schedule shifts.